open-telemetry/opentelemetry-specification/specification/compatibility/prometheus_and_openmetrics.md

 if present, MUST be used to determine the OTLP data type, and dictates type-specific conversion rules listed below.
 Metric families without type metadata follow rules for [unknown-typed](#unknown-typed) metrics below.
-The TYPE metadata MUST also be added to the OTLP [metric.metadata](https://github.com/open-telemetry/opentelemetry-proto/blob/c451441d7b73f702d1647574c730daf7786f188c/opentelemetry/proto/metrics/v1/metrics.proto#L199) under the `prometheus.type` key (e.g. `prometheus.type="unknown"`).
+The TYPE metadata MUST also be added to the OTLP [metric.metadata][metricMetadata] under the `prometheus.type` key (e.g. `prometheus.type="unknown"`).

 ### Counters